 - Ensure your footwear, clothing and bags are clean and free of soil and seeds.

 - Your lunch must be packed in a rodent-proof/ sealed container eg. hard plastic.

-- No open bags or boxes – everything you bring must be sealed or zipped closed.
+- No open bags or boxes will be allowed on-board – everything you bring must be sealed or zipped closed.

 What to bring

 - Plenty of water, snacks and lunch (there are no shops on the island but you can buy provisions on the ferry).

 - A light rain jacket, swimwear and towel depending on the conditions

 There are numerous walking tracks throughout the island which vary in length and demand different fitness levels.
 Forested walking tracks are well established with board walks meandering through coastal forest.
 Other walking tracks skirt the perimeter of the island and pathways and roads weave through the islands interior.
 All are clearly sign-posted.
 Please stay on the pathways and walking tracks, as even the most delicate of steps could damage the natural ecosystem that has developed or disturb a ground nesting bird.